fossfreedom/coverart-search-providers/README.md

 *How to install:*

+ N.B. - if installing Rhythmbox 3.0 please see the important note 2 below.

 for debian & debian-based distros such as Ubuntu & Mint (rhythmbox 2.96 - 2.99):

     sudo apt-get install git gettext python-mako python-mutagen python-requests